-They are a generic model or pattern used to respond to often-asked questions or to communicate common information or requests.
+They are a generic model or pattern used to respond to often-asked questions or communicate common information or requests.
 While templates are great time-savers for answering emails, I find them useful for creating telephone scripts, too.

 In addition to the time and effort saved, templates allow you to use a consistent voice, one that reflects your brand.
 With a good template in place, an assistant can easily handle routine matters on your behalf.
-Using templates means you’re always prepared; you won’t be forgetting any details as you dash something out for the umpteenth time.
+Using templates means you’re always prepared; you won’t forget any details as you dash something out for the umpteenth time.

 They can eliminate you having to write that dreaded email that begins, “One thing I forgot to mention…”.
 Templates are especially useful when you have a long message with several points to make.

-You may want to store them in a Word folder or tag them in Evernote so you can just copy and paste the text.
+You may want to store them in a Word folder or tag them in Evernote so you can copy and paste the text.
 Alternatively, you can set them up as macros in your email program.
 A macro is simply a shortcut you type that turns into a longer paragraph.
-For example, you could set up a macro to tell your email program, whenever I type this:
+For example, you could set up a macro to tell your email program whenever I type this:

 then run this macro: